 Why people set up landlord limited companies

 If you manage your portfolio via a limited company, and your profits are below £50,000 you pay Corporation Tax at the small profits rate of 19%.
-Otherwise your company pays 25% (from April 2023).
+Otherwise your company pays up to 25% (from April 2023).
 This compares to the three Income Tax bands of 20%, 40% and 45%.
 Once you have set up your company, you can then pay yourself a mix of salary and dividends.
 Normally you’ll take salary up to your Income Tax personal allowance, then top up with dividends.
 Dividends are taxed at 8.75%, 33.75% and 39.35% depending on your tax band.

 Not only can a limited company potentially allow you to reduce tax on your personal income, but it also lets you deduct mortgage interest from your profits – which, for many people, is a major tax break.